 In its research, the Public Opinion Research Center focused on the coronavirus crisis and citizens' experiences with it.
 In November, more than three quarters (78%) of Czech citizens over the age of 18 were interested in the situation regarding the new coronavirus that causes COVID-19.

-In its May 2019 survey, the Our Society series included a battery of questions on issues of nuclear energy.
-The survey examined public opinion about whether the proportion of nuclear energy in electricity production should increase or decrease in future, what people think about completing the third and fourth units of the Temelín Nuclear Power Station (TNPS), whether or not they are concerned about the use of nuclear energy in the country, and whether they have confidence in the government’s decisions about the development of nuclear energy.
+In its June 2020 survey, the Our Society series included a battery of questions on issues of nuclear energy.
+The survey examined public opinion about whether the proportion of nuclear energy in electricity production should increase or decrease in future, what people think about building a new unit of the Dukovany Nuclear Power Station (DNPS), whether or not they are concerned about the use of nuclear energy in the country, and whether they have confidence in the government’s decisions about the development of nuclear energy.

 In the June survey the Public Opinion Research Centre focused on the issue of energetics.
 The survey dealt with a question of the future development of electricity consumption in the country, and whether or not it is possible to replace the production of electricity from conventional sources with alternative sources.

 The CVVM also included a large block of questions concerning local food in the special Food 2020 research focused mainly on food waste, shopping, and consumer behaviour of Czech citizens.